|Elliott Sound Products||Making Old Synchronous Clocks Safe to Use|

 As a side benefit, it now becomes possible to make a simple, cheap inverter power supply that can make 60Hz clocks usable in 50Hz countries and vice versa.
 This is based on a frequency multiplier, and I have devised a method to maintain complete synchronism with the mains frequency to retain the inherent accuracy.
 This is followed by a simple low frequency power amplifier.
 Because there is no requirement for high voltages, the whole project is easy to build, involves no risk of electric shock and will need no expensive (or hard to get) parts.
 The most expensive item will be the 16V AC plug-pack power supply.

-Details of this circuit have been published - please see the clocks index page for the link.
+Details of this circuit have been published - please see the clocks index page for the link (it's not for the faint-hearted though).

 |Copyright Notice.
 This article, including but not limited to all text and diagrams, is the intellectual property of Rod Elliott, and is Copyright © 2008.
 Reproduction or re-publication by any means whatsoever, whether electronic, mechanical or electro- mechanical, is strictly prohibited under International Copyright laws.
 The author (Rod Elliott) grants the reader the right to use this information for personal use only, and further allows that one (1) copy may be made for reference.
 Commercial use is prohibited without express written authorisation from Rod Elliott.|